arangodb/docs/3.6/highlights.md

 - [**Fault-Tolerant Foxx**](http/foxx.html): The Foxx management
-  internals have been rewritten from the ground up to make sure multi-coordinator cluster setups always keep their services in sync and new coordinators are fully initialized even when all existing coordinators are unavailable.
+  internals have been rewritten from the ground up to make sure multi-coordinator cluster setups always keep their services in sync and new Coordinators are fully initialized even when all existing Coordinators are unavailable.

 **Enterprise Edition**